bobmonsour/bobmonsour.com/src/posts/11ty-bundle-3.md

 {% include 'partials/bundlehead.md' %}

-> _Since there are so manu different topics covered the blog posts, I may start creating bundles that are focused on a particular topic; either that, or organize the list of posts by topic.
+> _Since there are so many different topics covered the blog posts, I may start creating bundles that are focused on a particular topic; either that, or organize the list of posts by topic.
 And maybe, just maybe, I'll move all of this to a dedicated site (yes, I've already purchased a domain)._

 ## Recent releases